By ITV News Westminster Producer Lewis Denison

 In every election both new and old faces announce their intentions to run and this year is no different.

 Recognisable politicians hoping to win the Democratic nomination include former vice president Joe Biden and 2016's outsider Bernie Sanders.

 A new face some won't recognise is Beto O'Rourke, a rising star in the Democratic Party who failed to win a senate seat in Texas last year.

 He dropped out the race in November 2019 but he is likely to try again in the future.

 Candidates from the incumbent party are also able to announce their intentions to run but never in American history has an incumbent president lost in the primaries - but Gerald Ford came very close to losing to Ronald Reagan in 1976.

 Throughout the summer, in the year before an election, a series of debates take place in several key states across America.

 This time the Democrats have so far scheduled six debates which are intended to help voters decide who they want to nominate.

-The first debate will take place in Miami, Florida, the second in Detroit, Michigan and the rest have locations which are yet to be confirmed.
+The first debates took place in Miami, Florida, the second in Detroit, Michigan and more are still yet to happen.

-After the first rounds of debate have taken place the candidates left standing (some drop out before the next stage due to lack of support) head to the primaries and caucuses where they hope to receive their party's nomination.
+After the first rounds of debate the candidates left standing (some drop out before the next stage due to lack of support) head to the primaries and caucuses where they hope to receive their party's nomination.